๐Ÿ‡บ๐Ÿ‡ธ USCIS Civics Test, Updated 2026

 questions

-Symbols and Holidays
+Symbols & Holidays

 The flag, the national anthem, Independence Day, and other American symbols.